formidablejs/formidablejs.org/docs/packages.md

 The `Package.js` file contains a `publish` function which should always return an object.
 In this object, you can specify the files that must be copied from the package to the framework.

-e.g. The package above will copy the `formidable/config/bugsnag.imba` file from the package to `config` folder in a formidable application when running the publish [Craftsman](docs/craftsman) command:
+e.g. The package above will copy the `formidable/config/bugsnag.imba` file from the package to `config` folder in a formidable application when running the `package:publish` [Craftsman](docs/craftsman) command:

 ```
-craftsman publish --package=<package-name> --tags=config
+node craftsman package:publish --package=<package-name> --tag=config
 ```

  flag        | description